kellerl3641/Sep-10-freedom-project/plan.md

 - Image should be approxi 300-350px width
 - Image should be 300 - 400 as height
 - Image : should be in the middle.
+- font size should be at like 15px

 Jquery :
 should be able to slowly pop up when the page is being scrolled<br>